Skulduggery Pleasant: Playing with Fire: Baron Vengeous

-A war criminal and one of Mevolent's top generals, he was determined to bring the Faceless Ones back into earth.
+A war criminal and one Skulduggery's old enemies, determined to bring the Faceless Ones back into the world.

 Billy-Ray Sanguine

-The eyeless straight razor-baring William Raymond "Billy-Ray" Sanguine breaks Vengeous out of prison using his digging abilities.
+The eyeless, straight razor-wielding Sanguine breaks The Baron out of prison using his digging abilities.

-Dusk

-The vampire known as Dusk reluctantly works with Vengeous in order to pay back a long-standing debt he is owed by him.

 The Grotesquery

-The Grotesquery is a fusion of the remains of a Faceless One and several other creatures capable of opening the portal for them to come back, provided it is active around the time of a lunar eclipse, built with the intent of resurrecting the Faceless One whose remains are a part of it, brought back using a combination of Lord Vile's armour and Valkyrie Cain's blood.
+The Grotesquery is a monster made of the remains of a Faceless One and is capable of opening a portal for the Faceless Ones to return.
+It was revived using Lord Vile's armour and Valkyrie Cain's blood.

-Kenspeckle Grouse

-Kenspeckle Grouse, described as a cranky old man, is a doctor who fixes Skulduggery's and Valkyrie's injuries and continually lectures them both about Skulduggery's decision to train Valkyrie.
-Despite his disapproval, he has a soft spot for Valkyrie, strongly expressing his dislike for Skulduggery in his presence.

 Reviews

 Skulduggery Pleasant: Playing with Fire has opened to largely positive reviews by critics.